 The History of the Shipping Container

-Shipping containers in their current form were first designed by Malcom P McLean, who was a trucking entrepreneur from North Carolina, USA, in 1955.
+In their current form, they were first designed by Malcom P McLean, who was a trucking entrepreneur from North Carolina, USA, in 1955.
 It was designed to overcome a number of problems faced by the transportation industry including – the time consuming and physically laborious practice of unloading sacksful or boxes full of produce and loading it onto the next transportation part of their journey, issues with security and theft, and a generally cumbersome transportation process.

 Shipping Containers in the UK

-According to their website, the Port of Felixstowe alone handles over 4 million 20ft or equivalent shipping containers each year.
-The Port of Felixstowe is the UK’s busiest port for shipping containers, and their container quay opened in 1968.
+According to their website, the Port of Felixstowe alone handles over 4 million 20ft or equivalent units each year.
+The Port of Felixstowe is the UK’s busiest port, and their container quay opened in 1968.

-Although shipping containers are seen commonly on the UK’s transport network, they can also be useful for other functions:
+Although they are seen commonly on the UK’s transport network, they can also be useful for other functions:

-- Storage is another common use.
-Shipping containers are built to be robust and protect their contents whilst at sea, on the road, and on rails.
+- Storage is another common use, built to be robust and protect their contents whilst at sea, on the road, and on rails.
 This means that they are an excellent option for storage.
 We find that some businesses and people will buy a storage container for their own use, and place it on their own land, whereas others will prefer to use a self-storage facility where they can rent a storage container for as long as they need it.

-- Some people like to customise their shipping containers for more specialised storage.
+- Some people like to customise their units for more specialised storage.
 This could include lithium-ion batteries which require a fire-resistant home that meets health and safety regulations, or liquid air energy, for example.

 - We are seeing more and more people re-purposing them and converting shipping containers into temporary or semi-permanent buildings.
-From bespoke pop-up cafes to modular accommodation, shipping containers are a cost-effective, eco-friendly option that offers you a high degree of flexibility over their structure and layout.
+From bespoke pop-up cafes to modular accommodation, units are a cost-effective, eco-friendly option that offers you a high degree of flexibility over their structure and layout.

-Shipping containers have been used by the UK population for over 50 years, and it doesn’t look like things are going to change any time soon.
-Whether it is for carrying cargo, storage, or something more imaginative, shipping containers are the perfect solution due to their stack-ability, strong structure, and design versatility.
+These have been used by the UK population for over 50 years, and it doesn’t look like things are going to change any time soon.
+Whether it is for carrying cargo, storage, or something more imaginative, these units are the perfect solution due to their stack-ability, strong structure, and design versatility.